 About the authors behind the article

 Dominic is a Partner at Metyis with extensive experience in customer-centric and technology-driven business models as well as high-growth strategies.
-Aaron is a Strategy and Execution Associate at Metyis with a multidisciplinary background and international experience in public affairs, communications and management consulting.
-Meike is a Strategy and Execution Analyst at Metyis.
-She studied in Munich and Madrid and holds a Master's degree in Management & Technology from the Technical University of Munich (TUM).
-They are all part of our Zurich office.
+Aaron is a Strategy and Execution Manager at Metyis with a multidisciplinary background and international experience in public affairs, communications and management consulting.
+They are both part of our Zurich office.